notmuch/notmuch/doc/notmuch-emacs.rst

    |docstring::notmuch-poll|

-.. emacsvar:: notmuch-poll-script
+.. el:defcustom:: notmuch-poll-script

    |docstring::notmuch-poll-script|

 Sending Mail
 ------------

-.. emacsvar:: mail-user-agent
+.. el:defcustom:: mail-user-agent

        Emacs consults the variable :code:`mail-user-agent` to choose a mail sending package for commands like :code:`report-emacs-bug` and :code:`compose-mail`.
 To use ``notmuch`` for this, customize this variable to the symbol :code:`notmuch-user-agent`.

-.. emacsvar:: message-dont-reply-to-names
+.. el:defcustom:: message-dont-reply-to-names

        When composing mail replies, Emacs's message mode uses the variable :code:`message-dont-reply-to-names` to exclude